(Not recommended) Create draggable, resizable line

 |(Not recommended) Block MATLAB command line until ROI creation is finished|

 Update Title when Line Moves

 addNewPositionCallback function.
-Move the line, note that the 2-by-2
+Move the line, note that

 After observing the callback behavior, remove the callback using the